minhquangvo1109/UniversalVariable/README.md

 ## Only declare what's necessary

-The universal variable object should be declared _lazily_: only include a property if it's actually necessary.
+For each page, declare those parts of the Universal Variable that make up your visitor's browsing experience at that time.

+* **DO** Include the User object wherever possible.
+Even if the current user is not signed in, there could still be useful information such as their returning status or preferred language.

+* **DO** Include the basket page wherever possible: this includes pages where the basket is not the main feature of the page, such as product, category or home pages.

-If a web site does not implement product recommendations, the window.universal_variable.recommendation object should not even be declared.
+* **DON'T** Instantiate several fields with 'null' or empty strings if you don't have a value to populate them with.
+For example, if you don't know a user's Facebook ID, there's no need to include that field in the User object at all.
+Similarly, if a web site does not implement product recommendations, the window.universal_variable.recommendation object should not even be declared.

-The same applies to properties of objects.
-For example, if a page has categories but not subcategories, simply leave out the 'subcategory' property, do not declare it with any value.

 A very simple example of a universal_variable object would be: